The next evolution of OLED TVs

 Changing the blue OLED from fluorescence to phosphorescence can increase the luminous efficiency by 4 times.

 The UDC (Universal Display Corporation) announced in May 2023 that it is expanding its operations with the opening of a new factory of organic phosphorescent light emitting diodes for OLED screens in Ireland, as per the TomsGuide website reported.
-That means there’s a chance that next year (2024) could see the launch of OLED TVs containing all three phosphorescent subpixels that make up each OLED pixel.
+That means there’s a chance that next year (2024) might see the launch of OLED TVs containing all three phosphorescent subpixels that make up each OLED pixel.

 According to FlatPanelsHD, the UDC appears that Samsung Display and LG Display are currently reviewing phosphorescent blue subpixels to implement in upcoming OLED TV releases.
 Mike Hack says: